TrellixVulnTeam/swahilipython_SCMU/Doc/reference/expressions.rst

 to the index (so that ``x[-1]`` selects the last item of ``x``).
-The resulting value must be a nonnegative integer less than the number of items in the sequence, and the subscription selects the item whose index is that value (counting from zero).
+The resulting value must be a nonnegative integer less than the number of items in the sequence, and the subscription selects the item whose index is that value (counting kutoka zero).
 Since the support for negative indices and slicing occurs in the object's :meth:`__getitem__` method, subclasses overriding this method will need to explicitly add that support.